vitalyrepin/vrepinblog/_posts/2015-09-03-Android-InsufficientSpace.md

 Reboot the phone and check that freshly created partition became visible by phone and through USB mass storage connection.

-# Step 5: install additional Android app: Script Manager

-Install [Android Script Manager](https://play.google.com/store/apps/details?id=os.tools.scriptmanager&hl=en).
-It allows bootup scripts to be added.
-We will need this application later but installation shall be done before step 6.

-# Step 6: Copy old '/data' to the new location
+# Step 5: Copy old '/data' to the new location

-After finishing step 5 you can transfer the data from old '/data' partition to the new one.
+Now we need to transfer the data from old '/data' partition to the new one.
 Connect to the phone through adb again and obtain root shell.

 First, we need to mount new linux partition to some place, e.g: